ente0v1/CrackMaster/README.md

 1. Brute-Force Attack:

-This script handles cracking passwords using a brute-force approach.
+- This script handles cracking passwords using a brute-force approach.
-Brute-force attempts all possible combinations of characters within a specified length range.
+- Brute-force attempts all possible combinations of characters within a specified length range.

 2. User Prompts and Inputs:

 Similar to the previous code section, the script prompts the user for various inputs:
-Restore file name (optional)
+- Restore file name (optional)
-Session name (defaults to $default_session)
+- Session name (defaults to $default_session)
-Wordlists path (defaults to $default_wordlists) (Note: This is not used in brute-force, likely a leftover from the previous section)
-Wordlist name (Note: This is not used in brute-force, likely a leftover from the previous section) Mask (used for defining character sets in the brute-force attack) Whether to use a status timer (prompts for "y" or "n") Minimum password length (defaults to $default_min_length) Maximum password length (defaults to $default_max_length)
+- Mask (used for defining character sets in the brute-force attack)
+- Whether to use a status timer (prompts for "y" or "n")
+- Minimum password length (defaults to $default_min_length)
+- Maximum password length (defaults to $default_max_length)

 3. Hashcat Command Construction:

 The script constructs the hashcat command with some key differences:
--a 3: Sets the attack mode to brute-force (mode 3)
+- -a 3: Sets the attack mode to brute-force (mode 3)
-The wordlist options (-w 4 and "wordlist_path/$wordlist") are no longer used as brute-force doesn't rely on pre-defined wordlists.
+- The wordlist options (-w 4 and "wordlist_path/$wordlist") are no longer used as brute-force doesn't rely on pre-defined wordlists.
-The mask ("$mask") becomes the main input for generating password variations.
+- The mask ("$mask") becomes the main input for generating password variations.

 4. Conditional Hashcat Execution:

 - The script checks the user's choice for a status timer.
   - If "y", it executes hashcat with --status --status-timer=2 options.
   - Otherwise, it executes hashcat without the status timer.

 5. Saving Results:

 - The script calls save_settings to store details about the successful cracking session (session name, mask, etc.).
 Notice how wordlist and wordlist path are not saved as they weren't used.